 What drives this unusually stable improvement in oil intensity?
 With so much uncertainty around policy and technology, can the long-term historical relationship between gross domestic product and oil be sustained?
 And what can it tell us about future oil demand prospects?

-Join us for a virtual conversation with one of the paper’s authors, Christof Rühl of the Harvard Kennedy School and Columbia University.
-Mark Finley, fellow in energy and global oil at the Baker Institute Center for Energy Studies, will also lead a moderated discussion with Sarah Emerson, president of ESAI Energy, and Dean Foreman, chief economist of the American Petroleum Institute.
-The discussion will be followed by a Q&A session with the audience.
+At this webinar, Mark Finley, fellow in energy and global oil at the Baker Institute Center for Energy Studies, held a virtual conversation with one of the paper’s authors, Christof Rühl of the Harvard Kennedy School and Columbia University.
+Finley also led a moderated discussion with Sarah Emerson, president of ESAI Energy, and Dean Foreman, chief economist of the American Petroleum Institute.
+The discussion was followed by a Q&A session with the audience.

 10:00 a.m. — Presentation & moderated discussion

 Registration has closed.

 Webinars and events are powered by the contributions of our donors and members.
 Please consider supporting our work by making a gift or joining a membership group.
 Learn more here or text BAKER to to 243725 to give today.

 Senior Research Scholar, Center on Global Energy Policy, Columbia University SIPA; Senior Fellow, Mossavar-Rahmani Center for Business and Government, Harvard Kennedy School